American killed in Ukraine described increasing hardships for civilians in city near Russia - KRDO

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Paradise Afshar, Amanda Jackson, Andy Rose and Andrew Carey contributed to this report.
+CNN’s Caroll Alvarado, Paradise Afshar, Amanda Jackson, Andy Rose and Andrew Carey contributed to this report.

 Comments